 Notice Requirements for Lease Termination in North Dakota

 - Month-to-month leases.
-Unless both you and your tenant agree to a longer notice period, your tenant must provide you a one-month notice. (§ 47-16-15(2))
+Unless both the landlord and the tenant agree to a longer notice period, the tenant must provide the landlord with a one-month notice. (§ 47-16-15(2))

 - Yearly lease with no end date.
-Similar to the month-to-month notice, your tenant must provide you with a one-month written notice. (§ 47-16-15(1))
+Similar to the month-to-month notice, the tenant must provide the landlord with a one-month written notice. (§ 47-16-15(1))

 Common Conditions for Legally Breaking a Lease in North Dakota

-As already mentioned, your tenant may be able to break their lease early without penalty under certain situations.
+As already mentioned, your renter may be able to break their lease early without penalty under certain situations.

 These situations are as follows: